Under Pressure. 3 Causes and Troubleshooting Tips for Low Water Pressure.

 Finally, you can check the shut-off valve at your water meter.
 Ensure that the shut-off valve has not been shut off.
 Even turning the valve slightly can reduce your water pressure.

-If none of these steps resolve your issues with low water pressure, the next step is to call in a professional plumber.
+If none of these steps resolve your issues with low water pressure, the next step is to contact a professional plumber.
 You likely have a leak somewhere in your plumbing and any leak large enough to cause low water pressure is one that needs to be addressed right away.